 - Find a local class — there are many different classes in Allegheny County.
-Check out the list of classes on Tobacco Free Allegheny’s “Where to Get Help” page.
+Check out the resources on Tobacco Free Adagio’s website.

 - Use the web!
 There are lots of websites that offer assistance to quit.
 For example, try: PA Quit Logix.

 Allegheny Quits for Life partners are critical to help us convey the message that a smoke-free Allegheny County is a healthier Allegheny County.
 The button to the right will take you to our partner materials page, offering a variety of communications materials, pre-designed memes, social media graphics and details about this year’s PSA video contest to help you support the campaign.

 - Find out about Pennsylvania’s Clean Indoor Air Act (CIAA) [PA Department of Health]

 - Read about the Pennsylvania Alliance to Control Tobacco (PACT)

 - See how Brentwood Borough Officially Recognized Allegheny Quits for Life